 Welcome To Zhou Fan’s Chaotic, Multicolored World Of Jellyfish, Mushrooms & More

-Zhou Fan is a rising star in the Chinese art scene – he is young, yet he is an extremely creative, Chinese contemporary artist.
+Zhou Fan is a rising star in the Chinese art world – he is young, yet he is an extremely creative, Chinese contemporary artist.
 His paintings have attracted attention at exhibitions in New York, Germany and Shanghai.
-The first thing that strikes people when they view Zhou Fan‘s work is how his paintings are so colourful and detailed.
+A major theme that strikes people when they view Zhou Fan‘s work is how his paintings are so colourful and detailed.

 Zhou Fan likes to combine the impossible, and while it looks beautiful within the paintings, the results can be confusing and seemingly chaotic.